Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Detailed analysis of interface modes

 \subsection{Derivation of low-energy effective expressions of non-invertible symmetries}

 First, we derive the equations (\ref{eq_of_noninv_d01}), (\ref{eq_of_noninv_d0d}) and (\ref{eq_of_noninv_302}).
 The equation (\ref{eq_of_noninv_d0d2}) is also shown by a discussion similar to the one in this appendix.
-Although the setups of (\ref{eq_of_noninv_d01}),(\ref{eq_of_noninv_d0d}) and (\ref{eq_of_noninv_302}) look different, these situations are actually reduced to the following problem.
+Although the setups of (\ref{eq_of_noninv_d01}), (\ref{eq_of_noninv_d0d}) and (\ref{eq_of_noninv_302}) look different, these situations are actually reduced to the following problem.
 Assume that we have the effective qubits on the interface labeled by $v \in \setto$, where $\setto$ is the set of labels of the qubits we have.
 Each qubit labeled by $v\in\setto$ has the Pauli operators denoted by $X_v,Z_v$.
 We also assume that the non-invertible operator $\Dee$, regarded as an operator acting on the low-energy effective Hilbert space, is nonzero\footnote{This condition is assured by choosing the system size so that the low-energy effective Hilbert space is compatible with $U_p=\Uhat_{\phat}=+1$, since $\Dee^2$ is nonzero and proportional to a summation over all possible $U_p$ and $\Uhat_{\phat}$\cite{Gorantla:2024ocs}.} and satisfies the following algebra:

-The first condition (\ref{cond1}) comes from the definition of the effective Hilbert space.
+The first condition (\ref{cond1}) comes from Eq. (\ref{eq_of_D_flips_X}).
 The second condition (\ref{cond2}) is associated with the fact that the non-invertible symmetry operator $\Dee$ absorbs $\ztwoV\times\ztwodualV$ symmetry generators as the equation (\ref{D_absorbs_U}).
-The third condition (\ref{cond3}) implies a product of $Z$ (or $\Zhat$) operators for all qubits is not charged under $\Dee$.
+The third condition (\ref{cond3}) implies a product of $Z$ (or $\Zhat$) operators for all qubits is not effectively charged under $\Dee$.
 Under these assumptions, what we want to show is

 where $K$ is a nonzero c-number.

 From the first condition (\ref{cond1}), the non-invertible operator should have the following form:

 where $f(X)$ is a polynomial of $X$s.
 The second condition (\ref{cond2}) implies